Zypine Tablets is a brand of medicine containing the active ingredient olanzapine.

 It does not contain all the available information.
 It does not take the place of talking with your doctor or pharmacist.

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking ZYPINE against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking Zypine against the benefits expected for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 Zypine is used to treat:

 - Acute manic episodes associated with Bipolar I Disorder (as a short-term treatment) with Zypine alone or in combination with lithium or valproate.

 - Mood stabiliser that prevents further occurrences of the disabling high and low (depressed) extremes of mood associated with Bipolar I Disorder.